KvngRagnar/go-reloaded/README.md

-    five transformations
+    Three transformations and a main file

-    1. A func that converts hex and bin to decimal numbers
+    1. A func that modifies cases (up, low, cap) and the instruction after them and converts hex and bin to decimal numbers

-    2. A func that fixes punct. and either adds or remove white spaces after
+    2. A func that fixes punctuations and quotes and either adds or remove white spaces after

-    3. A func that fixies quotes and remove white spaces before and after

-    4. A func that appends "a" to consonants and "an" to vowels
+    3. A func that appends "a" to consonants and "an" to vowels

-    5. A func that modifies cases (up, low, cap) and the instruction after them